suljevicsemir/uber-clone-rider/README.md

 # Current features:
  Login with Gmail and Facebook. <br/>
- Custom data storing both online and offline._
+ Custom data storing both online and offline. <br/>
- Account profile picture management, keeping in cache and storing online, user enabled to change profile picture._
+ Account profile picture management, keeping in cache and storing online, user enabled to change profile picture. <br/>
- Caching other user profile photos, pictures are cached whenever current user has interracted with another user._
+ Caching other user profile photos, pictures are cached whenever current user has interracted with another user. <br/>
- Chatting with other users._
+ Chatting with other users. <br/>
- Facebook Messenger inspired Chat screen._
+ Facebook Messenger inspired Chat screen. <br/>
- Ride verification settings(will be important in future)._
+ Ride verification settings(will be important in future). <br/>
- Display of other user accounts._
+ Display of other user accounts. <br/>